 So all in all, we consider it essential!
 But keep in mind the following: You need a charger and an adaptor for Spain and a useful extra to carry is a battery booster that can be charge with the phone from the mains.
 Don’t hog the sockets in the Albregues though – that’s bad manners!

 We recommend that you bring the following as well: Sunglasses (self-explanatory), 6 clothes pegs (you will need for hanging out clothes to dry), 2 small plastic bags (for separating dirty/wet clothes) and one roll of toilet paper for emergencies.

 This is a matter of personal choice.
 Some people swear by them in that they give you extra support on hills while others dismiss them as an extra and unnecessary item.
 Up to you!

 Unless you intend on sleeping outdoors, it’s highly unlikely that you will need one.

 The majority of walkers enjoy plotting, changing and re-plotting their routes as well as learning about the towns and regions through which they walk.
 Take your guide book with a pinch of salt, however (not literally!), and don’t use it as a scientific measurement of distances or the perfect judge of places to stay.
 The former doesn’t exist on the Camino and the latter is subjective.
-John Brierley’s guidebook is definitely the market leader for English speakers and although it mightn’t be everybody’s cup of tea, it is certainly as comprehensive as anything else out there.
+While John Brierley’s guidebook is definitely the market leader for English speakers, my own favourite is Wise Pilgrim as an app on my phone.